 Non-infectious diseases of livestock are dependent on the management practices.
-Several nutritional deficiencies have been identified in the animals of arid zone (Dongre, 2000).
+Several nutritional deficiencies have been identified in the animals Trends in Arid Zone Research in India of arid zone (Dongre, 2000).
 Deficiency of Vitamins A and D (Fakhruddin, 1987), B1 (Tanwar et al., 1983; 1994) calcium, phosphorus, zinc, iron are registering an upward trend, with increasing reproductive disorders, particularly anoestrus in arid region (Mathur et al., 2001).
 Energy and protein deficiency results in to pica.
 Copper, cobalt, selenium, zinc (Singh et a1., 1994), iron and iodine are some of the trace minerals resulting into general conditions like anemia, retarded growth, reproductive disorders, pica (Kishore, 1998) and certain specific conditions suggestive of deficiency.
 Apart from these, deficiencies of vitamins D3, E, B1 (Tanwar et al., 1983, 1994) and C have also been identified.